unik-name/docs.unikname.network/docs/uns-network-setting-up-node/README.md

 - at least 20 GB drive

 We strongly recommend running your node on SSD drive as there are a lot of read and write operations to the DB.

-## Installation

-First of all, be sure to have these prerequisites:
-- [Docker](https://docs.docker.com/install) installed on your Linux machine
-- [Docker Compose](https://docs.docker.com/compose/install) installed on your machine (only if you want to use it to setup node, documented below).
-- a [Docker Hub](https://hub.docker.com/) account (Sign up if you don't have one yet).

 ## Network configuration